-Such relationships were encouraged by the fathers who saw this as a fulfilment of a tradition set by the deity, Chin.
+Such relationships were encouraged by the fathers who saw this as a fulfillment of a tradition set by the deity, Chin.

 In Mayan mythology, the god Chin had a similar relationship with a demon.
 This was seen as a religious acceptance of homosexual relationships among the Mayans.

 Hunab Ku in Mayan means the Sole God.
-This deity has been at the centre of a scholastic dispute that has been ongoing for centuries.
+This deity has been at the center of a scholastic dispute that has been ongoing for centuries.